Trafford Leigh-Mallory: Personal life

-Death and legacy
+Death

 On 16 August 1944, with the Battle of Normandy almost over, Leigh-Mallory was appointed Air Commander-in-Chief of South East Asia Command (SEAC) with the temporary rank of air chief marshal.
 But before he could take up his post, on 14 November, he and his wife were killed en route to Burma when their Avro York MW126, flown by Squadron Leader Charles Gordon Drake Lancaster (DFC and Bar), crashed in the French Alps, killing all on board.
 A court of inquiry found that the accident was a consequence of bad weather and might have been avoided if Leigh-Mallory had not insisted that the flight proceed in such poor conditions against the advice of his aircrew.
 His replacement at SEAC was his Battle of Britain rival Air Marshal Sir Keith Park.

-He and his wife are buried, alongside eight aircrew, in Le Rivier d'Allemont, 15 miles east-southeast of Grenoble, a short distance below the site of the air crash.
+He and his wife are buried, alongside eight aircrew, in Le Rivier d'Allemont, 15 miles (24 km) east-southeast of Grenoble, a short distance below the site of the air crash.
 To mark the 60th anniversary of the accident and Leigh-Mallory's death, the local commune opened a small museum near the crash site, dedicated to him, in 2004.

+Legacy

-Battle of Britain Class steam railway locomotive number 34109, built for the Southern Region of British Railways in 1950, was named Sir Trafford Leigh-Mallory.
+Battle of Britain-class steam railway locomotive number 34109, built for the Southern Region of British Railways in 1950, was named Sir Trafford Leigh-Mallory.

-Criticisms

-The political intrigues within the Air Ministry, particularly the activities of Leigh-Mallory and Sholto Douglas, led to the replacement of Dowding and Park on 25 November 1940, two months after the British victory.
-Leigh-Mallory replaced Keith Park at No. 11 Group, and Sholto Douglas replaced Dowding at Fighter Command.
-When the official history of the Battle of Britain was published, Dowding's name was not mentioned, leading Churchill to minute Sinclair: "This is not a good story… The jealousies and cliquism which have led to the committing of this offence are a discredit to the Air Ministry."

-Hobbies and interests

-Leigh-Mallory was a keen sailor and a fan of cricket.